srazmjo/Workshop1/project3.md

 ![](both_10_healthsites.png)

-Healthsites, Road Networks, and density all together:
+Healthsites, Road Networks, and density all together: The green dots represent the location of the healthsites.

 ![](both_11_urban_areas_roads_hospitals_roads.png)